bfujiyama/GettingAndCleaningData/README.md

 # GettingAndCleaningData
 Course project for Cousera/JHU Getting and Cleaning Data

-UCI HAR Dataset is downloaded from "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" and unzipped in the script.
+UCI HAR Dataset is downloaded from "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" and unzipped in the script if it is not already in the data directory.
 The features are unlabeled and can be found in x_test.txt.
 Activity labels can be found in y_test.txt.
 Test subjects are in subject_test.txt.

 Script "run_analysis.R" combines the training and test data sets, adds labels and extracts only the columns with mean and standard deviations calculations.